Pritzker Military Museum & Library

 The Pritzker Military Museum & Library (formerly Pritzker Military Library) is a non-profit museum and research library for the study of military history located in a state-of-the art facility in Kenosha, WI.
 The institution was founded in 2003, and its specialist collections include material relating to Winston Churchill and war-related sheet music.

 History

-The institution was founded in 2003 as the Pritzker Military Library to be a non-partisan institution for the study of "the citizen soldier as an essential element for the preservation of democracy" by Colonel (Hon.)
-(IL) Jennifer (at the time, James) Pritzker, who had just retired from the Illinois Army National Guard.
+The institution was founded in 2003 as the Pritzker Military Library to be a non-partisan institution for the study of "the citizen soldier as an essential element for the preservation of democracy" by Jennifer Pritzker, who had just retired from the Illinois Army National Guard.
 Originally located in the Streeterville neighborhood at 610 N. Fairbanks Court, the library later moved to 104 S. Michigan Avenue in the Loop.
 The museum & library is a non-profit, supported by donations and membership.

 In early 2019, Rob Havers was appointed president and CEO of the museum.
 In 2022, he was succeeded by Krewasky A. Salter.